lukas-kasticky/rendercam/README.md

 **Note: This fork is intended for everyone that wants to use the new rendercam features without waiting for the official 2.0 release and is based on commit [`de7c43d`](https://github.com/rgrams/rendercam/commit/de7c43d31569ec1ec5879a0ef28d78ec2781e3d8) from the [original `dev`](https://github.com/rgrams/rendercam/tree/dev) branch.**

-The only added feature is that you can now toggle debug mode from the camera script properties.
+Added features:

+- Debug mode defaults to `false`
+- Toggleable debug mode in properties pane
+- Set camera boundaries from properties pane

 ---